lpoulain/CHAOS/utils/README.md

 This is a basic text editor.
 Use Ctrl+S to save, and Ctrl+C to quit.

+## Font Viewer

+A quick programs that shows the proportional fonts supported by the system.

 ## Echo

 This is the simplest user process compiled separately.
 It is built by running `makefile echo` and executed by typing `run echo` in the shell.